 6. Do I have to be in band or orchestra to be in jazz band?

 7. Can I be in band and colorguard?

 Yes!
 We have had many students do this in the past.
 During the fall marching season, you will be in the band and during the spring semester, you will be able to do band and Winterguard.

 8. Does band have zero periods?

 Yes!
-We have three band classes and a percussion class that rehearse during the regular school day.
+We have three band classes and a percussion class that rehearses during the regular school day.
 Because we rehearse separately and perform together, zero period rehearsals allow the entire group to practice as a whole.
-Due to it's importance in the process, zero periods are mandatory and attendance will be taken.
+Due to its importance in the process, zero periods are mandatory and attendance will be taken.

 9. Why do we ask for a Participation Donation?